Skip to Content

 raw pork chop with seasoning

 Smoked pork chops don’t need a lot of seasoning for flavor.
 The brine and actual wood smoke provide a lot in the flavor department.
-I simply season with kosher salt, some coarse black pepper, garlic and paprika.
+For the pork chop seasoning I simply season with kosher salt, some coarse black pepper, garlic and paprika.
+Just make sure you evenly season pork chops.
 Most days it’s simply salt and pepper, but I was really pushing for dark pork chops and the red, earthy paprika provides that on top of the brine.

 Smoke the chops